OlivierMongeot/airquality/README.md

 You must have Jeedom Domotic Software installed before using the plugin.

-The plugin is not on Jeedom Marketplace for the momment, i hope, it will be soon,  so for test you can :
+The plugin is not on Jeedom Marketplace at the moment, i hope, it will be soon, so for test you can :

 1. Get a free API Key at [ openweathermap.org ](https://openweathermap.org/)